red-hat-storage/ocs-ci/index.rst

 Welcome to OCS-CI's documentation!
 ==================================

-This is a documentation of the OCSCI_ project.
+This is a documentation for the OCS-CI_ project.
 OCS-CI is a testing framework based on pytest to test Red Hat OCS features and functionality using AWS and other supported platforms.